 British Pathé video footage of the 1932 Match

-The Country Club near Boston enjoys 27 holes and therefore major events are staged over a composite course.
+The Country Club near Boston was not confirmed as the venue until the early Summer.
+With 27 holes major events like the Walker Cup were staged over a composite course.

 Ireland’s John Burke made his one and only appearance in the Walker Cup match in 1932.
 Between 1930 and 1950 Burke was easily Ireland’s best amateur winning numerous titles and his repeated non-selection by The R&A is hard to explain.

 The USGA announced a 10-man U.S.A. team in late June 1932.
 Francis Ouimet (captain), George Dunlap Jr, William Howell Jr, Harrison “Jimmy” Johnston, Donald Moe, Maurice McCarthy, Charlie Seaver, Jess Sweetser, George Voigt and Jack Westland.